Asajaya District

 Asajaya is a small rural town located in Samarahan Division, Sarawak, Malaysia.

 History

 Asajaya was formerly known as Nonok.
 It was created as a sub-district under Kuching District on 1 October 1970.
 In 1993, Asajaya was put under the administration of the newly formed Samarahan Division.
 At the same time, the sub-district changed its name to "Asajaya".
-Asajaya was later upgraded into a district on 31 December 1999.
+Asajaya was upgraded to a district on 31 December 1999.

 Geography and climate

 There are two sub-districts in the Asajaya district; Asajaya sub-district (389.52 km^{2}) and Sadong Jaya sub-district (332.48km^{2}), totaling 722.0 km^{2}.
-There are 19 villages in the district.
-Amongst them are Sambir, Serpan, Asajaya, Sebandi, Moyan, and Semera villages.
+There are 19 villages in the district, including Sambir, Serpan, Asajaya, Sebandi, Moyan, and Semera.

-Asajaya district's primary forest coverage reduced from 96.1% in 2010 to 68.9% in 2022.
+Asajaya district's primary forest cover reduced from 96.1% in 2010 to 68.9% in 2022.

 Asajaya has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.